Identifying Instabilities with Quantum Geometry in Flat Band Systems

-{\textit{Discussion.---}}In this work, we have demonstrated that, within the Bloch vector representation, an intrinsic geometric structure is encoded in the band structure of flat-band systems.
-In particular, if any region of the Brillouin zone can be related to another via a specific momentum shift, a hidden nesting configuration arises.
+{\textit{Discussion.---}}Our work demonstrates that, within the Bloch vector representation, an intrinsic geometric structure is encoded in the band structure of flat-band systems.
 This underlying structure fundamentally influences the favored order in flat-band systems, even though such systems lack a well-defined Fermi surface.
 Our results also provide a roadmap for the search for exotic topological phases, such as fractional Chern insulators (FCI)~\cite{PhysRevX.1.021014, PhysRevB.85.075116, PhysRevLett.106.236804, PhysRevLett.106.236802, PhysRevLett.106.236803, PhysRevLett.111.126802}, by identifying parameter regimes that circumvent strong instabilities toward competing ordered states --- such as charge density waves --- which are usually proximate to the FCI~\cite{ yang2024fractionalquantumanomaloushall,PhysRevB.103.125406,PhysRevB.109.085143, PhysRevB.109.115116}.

+Importantly, our nesting-based formalism, grounded in band geometry at high temperatures before any order develops, identifies the instability channel with the highest potential $T_c$, and naturally interfaces with finite-temperature numerical methods such as DQMC, which sensitively capture thermal fluctuations and dynamics.
+It thus provides a finite-$T$ counterpart to the conventional Hartree–Fock and DMRG framework that start from ground states of flat-band systems.